-Only the railway collection of the Vienna Museum of Technology is almost worth the entrance fee.
+The railway collection of the Vienna Museum of Technology alone is worth the entrance fee for adults.
 There are more than 60 large-scale exhibits, including the court saloon carriage of Empress Elisabeth.

 Parents of very small children will be delighted by the MINI Mobil area.
 Here, kids between 2 and 8 can ride on cars, fly a model airplane, launch a rocket, and play dress up.

 |Entrance fee||€13 (adults), kids under 19 free!|

 |Opening hours||Monday to Friday: 09:00 – 18:00|

 |Address||Mariahilfer Street 212, 1140 Vienna|